Patrick Wisdom Player Props: Cubs vs. Mariners

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago in total hits (eight) this season while batting .320 with five extra-base hits.
+- Wisdom has eight hits, which is tops among Chicago hitters this season, while batting .276 with five extra-base hits.

-- Among qualified hitters in MLB action, his batting average ranks 45th, his on-base percentage ranks 77th, and he is seventh in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 88th, his on-base percentage ranks 118th, and he is 16th in the league in slugging.

-- Wisdom has picked up a hit in 57.1% of his seven games this season, with more than one hit in 42.9% of those games.
+- In four of eight games this season (50.0%) Wisdom has had a hit, and in three of those games he had more than one (37.5%).

-- In seven games played this year, he has homered in two of them.
+- He has homered in two of eight games played this season, and in 9.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.